United Kingdom

 • Prepare for Rain: Rain gear is advisable year-round due to the UK's changeable weather.

-Currency in the United Kingdom
+Currency in United Kingdom

 The official currency of the UK is the Pound Sterling (GBP).
 It's symbolized as "£".